Lathe Machine is known as one of the oldest machine tools in the production machine. This Machine is also known as the mother of all machines.

 Thread cutting is a type of operation in which the threads are being cut on the internal and the outer surface of the workpiece as per the requirement.

-The automatic feed required for the thread cutting operation is given by using a lead screw and the feed gearbox.
+The automatic feed required for the thread cutting operation is given by using lead screw and the feed gear box.

 127 toothed gear is used for producing Metric threads on engine Lathe.

-The feed of the lead screw has to be changed in order to get the different pitch of thread on the job.
+Feed of the lead screw has to be changed in order to get different pitch of thread on the job.

 - Better look.

-- To enable the nut to pass freely on the threaded workpiece.
+- To enable the nut to pass freely on threaded workpiece.

-- Protect the end of the workpiece from being damaged.
+- To protect the end of the workpiece from being damaged.